oreillymedia/flapjack/README.md

 1. Help you abstract your model-focused database persistence layer from the rest of your app
 2. Simplify the database layer's API into an easy-to-use, easy-to-remember, full Swift one

 It lets you _skip_ the boilerplate commonly associated with database layers like Core Data and lets you introduce structured, sane data persistence in your app _sooner_, letting you spend more of your time creating the app you really want.
-We use it at [O'Reilly Media][orm] and [Safari Books Online][sbo] for our iOS apps, and if you like what you see, perhaps you will too.
+We use it at [O'Reilly Media][orm] for our iOS apps, and if you like what you see, perhaps you will too.

 ## Getting started